Eratas/rapidfox/README.md

 ## Bonus: Compact Zen Theme

 So, [here](https://github.com/Eratas/rapidfox/blob/main/userChrome.css) is my sloppy custom CSS for a very compact Zen, with gradient and mica being disabled on this screenshot.
-Check out the [Zen wiki](https://docs.zen-browser.app/guides/live-editing) if you to install it, I will not update it anymore.
+Check out the [Zen wiki](https://docs.zen-browser.app/guides/live-editing) if you want to install it, but I will not update it anymore.

 <img width="1919" height="1033" alt="compact zen" src="https://github.com/user-attachments/assets/962babbc-a23a-441f-b860-3fb045d79b1b" />